Khulna University: Pharmacy discipline

-Most of the present day medicines are directly or indirectly obtained from plants of local origin and those of the Sundarbans, a large source of medicinal plants.
-Some of the reported medicinal plants enjoy their use in the herbal preparation.
-But most of the plants need to be scientifically evaluated.
-To this end, Pharmacy Discipline started its academic activities in 1997 under Life Science School offering a four years Bachelor of Pharmacy (Hons.) degree with an aim of proper evaluation of the plants of medicinal value available in the mangrove forest as well as of medicinal plants in the native southern region.
+Most of the present-day medicines are directly or indirectly obtained from plants of local origin and those of the Sundarbans, a large source of medicinal plants.
+Some of the reported medicinal plants enjoy their use in herbal preparation.
+However most of the plants need to be scientifically evaluated.
+To this end, Pharmacy Discipline started its academic activities in 1997 under Life Science School offering a four-year Bachelor of Pharmacy (Hons.) degree with an aim of proper evaluation of the plants of medicinal value available in the mangrove forest as well as of medicinal plants in the native southern region.

 Physics discipline

-Physics Discipline started its journey in 28th March of 2010 with 38 students in its inauguration batch in the academic session 2009–2010.
-This discipline currently offers B.Sc.(Hons.), M.Sc. in physics.
-This discipline is also enrolling students for M.Phil. and PhD program in Physics.
-This discipline achieved two gold medalists and many trophy with 5 consecutive times championship in volleyball inter discipline tournament.
+Physics discipline started its journey on 28 March 2010 with 38 students in its inauguration batch in the academic session 2009–2010.
+This discipline currently offers a B.Sc.(Hons.), M.Sc. in physics.
+This discipline is also enrolling students for M.Phil. and Ph.D. programs in Physics.
+This discipline achieved two gold medalists and many trophies, with five consecutive championships in a volleyball inter-discipline tournament.

-Fermineff Team from this discipline participated in International Theoretical Physics Olympiad 2020 and secured 15th position in the world and 1st position in the country.
-Additionally, another team from physics discipline won silver medal in University Physics Competition 2019.
+Fermineff Team from this discipline participated in the International Theoretical Physics Olympiad 2020 and secured 15th position in the world and 1st position in the country.
+Additionally, another team from physics discipline won a silver medal in University Physics Competition 2019.

-Soil, Water and Environment discipline
+Soil, water and environment discipline

-Soil Science Discipline at Khulna University has both an illustrious past and significant prospects for contributing to the future.
-Established in 1999 as Soil Science Discipline, it was renamed as Soil, Water and Environment Discipline in 2017.
-The current name reflects the expertise and areas where the department faculty and students can and are expected to make major contributions.
-The discipline provides undergraduate and graduate teaching, conducts extensive research, and has significant extension outreach responsibilities.
-Because the soils, environment, and water resources vary greatly over the country, the discipline's activities are similarly widespread.
+Established in 1999 as soil science discipline, it was renamed as soil, water and environment discipline in 2017.
 The course and curriculum provide graduates with knowledge in the fields of soil genesis, hydrology, soil physics, soil chemistry, soil biochemistry, soil microbiology, ecology and ecosystems, soil mineralogy, soil survey, land evaluation, soil erosion and conservation, sustainable land use, watershed management, irrigation and drainage technology, groundwater hydrology, agronomy, soil fertility and plant nutrition, and soil management and others environmental related courses.

 The discipline offers a four-year undergraduate programme leading to the B.Sc.
 (Hons.) in soil, water and environment degree.
 In 2008, a Masters programme was started.

 Sociology discipline

-Started in 2003, Sociology is one of the prominent disciplines of Khulna University under the Social Science School.
+Starting in 2003, sociology is one of the prominent disciplines of Khulna University under the Social Science School.
 The discipline offers a four-year Bachelor of Social Science (B.S.S.)
-Honors in Sociology degree as well as 1.5 years Masters of Social Science (M.S.S.).
+Honors in Sociology degree as well as 1.5 years Master of Social Science (M.S.S.).
 It also teaches students of almost all other disciplines of Khulna University to fulfill their course requirements.